 In his professional life he has a Master of Science degree in Aerospace Engineering and holds a position as Senior Research and Development Engineer in the domain of Air-Traffic-Control systems, Software Development, Analysis and Design, Human factors and Training in ATC at NLR - Royal Netherlands Aerospace Centre.

 He uses his experience as an archer, coach and profesional sofware developer to create apps and systems that will benefit the archery community.

 When Android was introduced, I bought the first Google phone on the market and started to develop software for it.
-My first App that reached the Google Play store in January 2011 is Arrows.
-At the same time I started the development of Artemis and the first upload in Google Play was in October 2011.
+The first App that I released in the Google Play store in January 2011 was Arrows.
+At the same time I started the development of Artemis and its first upload in Google Play was in October 2011.

 Currently Artemis has been installed more than 30.000 times and is actively used by many top-archers and top-coaches in countries all over the world.
 The feedback and help I get from them is very valuable.

-Probably one of the coolest things is that I've been involved in helping several National Teams with how to use Artemis to monitor the progress in their high-performance teams, but also mental and physical well-being of all their athletes."
+Probably one of the coolest things is that I've been involved in helping several National Teams in using Artemis to monitor the progress of their high-performance teams, in raw scoring performance but also the mental and physical well-being of all their athletes."